Browser issue

 The Tara-ā-Umanga Business Expectations Survey asks respondents questions on their expectations for annual CPI inflation, annual wage inflation, and the annual unemployment rate at various time horizons and respondents are asked to provide quantitative expectations for these variables.

-View the survey template
+View the survey questionnaire

 Annual CPI Growth